A Coherence-Based Measure of AGI: Abstract

 \section{Abstract}

-Recent work by \citet{hendrycks2025agidefinition} formalized \textit{Artificial General Intelligence} (AGI) as the arithmetic mean of proficiencies across cognitive domains derived from the Cattell--Horn--Carroll (CHC) model of human cognition.
-While elegant, this definition assumes \textit{compensability}---that exceptional ability in some domains can offset failure in others.
-True general intelligence, however, should reflect \textit{coherent sufficiency}: balanced competence across all essential domains.
-We propose a coherence-aware measure of AGI based on the integral of generalized means over a continuum of compensability exponents.
-This formulation spans arithmetic, geometric, and harmonic regimes, and the resulting \textit{area under the curve} (AUC) quantifies robustness under varying compensability assumptions.
-Unlike the arithmetic mean, which rewards specialization, the AUC penalizes imbalance and captures inter-domain dependency.
-Applied to published CHC-based domain scores for GPT-4 and GPT-5, the coherence-adjusted AUC reveals that both systems remain far from general competence despite high arithmetic scores (e.g., GPT-5 at~24\%).
-Integrating the generalized mean thus yields a principled, interpretable, and stricter foundation for measuring genuine progress toward AGI.
+Recent approaches to evaluating \textit{Artificial General Intelligence} (AGI) typically summarize a system’s capability using the arithmetic mean of its proficiencies across multiple cognitive domains.
+While simple, this implicitly assumes compensability: exceptional performance in some areas can offset severe deficiencies in others.
+Genuine general intelligence, however, requires coherent sufficiency: balanced competence across all essential faculties.
+We introduce a coherence-based measure of AGI that integrates the generalized mean over a continuum of compensability exponents.
+This yields an \textit{area-under-the-curve} (AUC) metric spanning arithmetic, geometric, and harmonic regimes, quantifying how robust an evaluated capability remains as compensability assumptions become stricter.
+Unlike the arithmetic mean, which rewards specialization, the AUC penalizes imbalance and exposes bottlenecks that constrain performance.
+To illustrate the framework, we apply it to cognitive profiles derived from the Cattell–Horn–Carroll (CHC) model, showing how coherence-based aggregation highlights imbalances that are obscured by arithmetic averaging.
+As a second, independent example, we apply the same methodology to a set of 17 heterogeneous benchmarks, demonstrating how coherence-based evaluation can reveal unevenness even in narrower task collections.
+These examples show that the proposed approach offers a principled, interpretable, and stricter foundation for measuring progress toward AGI.